What can you do if your car starts skidding on ice

 3) Four-wheel skids

-Sometimes all four wheels lose traction – generally at high speeds or under poor road conditions.
-To regain steering control, go through these steps:
+Sometimes, all four wheels lose traction – generally at high speeds or under poor road conditions.
+To regain steering control, follow these steps:- Remove your foot from the brake or accelerator.

 - Shift into neutral.